RaulCotar/arenalloc/README.md

  * to use it wihthout havin to pass it around yourself. (undefined by default) */
 ```
-For more information (especially statistics) see the definition of `arena_t` and
+For more informations (especially about arena stats) see the definition of
-the implementation of different functions (basically just read the code - it's
+`arena_t` and the implementation of different functions (basically just read the
-not that complicated).
+code - it's not that complicated).

 ## Future features under consideration
 - thread safety
 - proper testing
 - block data allignment options
 - better support for different backends (or even a native one with syscalls)
-- defragmentation system
+- defragmentation system (block splitting/merging, 1 head/block)

 ## Compiling
 All you need to do in compile [arenalloc.c](./arenalloc.c) with a compiler that